Skip Global navigation and goto content

 Hours and appointments: We always try to accommodate walk-ins, but appointments are preferred.

-• Most of the time STIs don't cause symptoms so people often don't know they have a STI
+• Most of the time STIs don't cause symptoms, so people often don't know they have a STI

 There are steps you can take to protect yourself and your partners from STIs.
 All STIs can be treated and some can be cured.

-Human papilloma virus (HPV): the most common STI
+Human papilloma virus (HPV): most common STI

 • More information on HPV

-Chlamydia: the most common bacterial STI
+Chlamydia: most common bacterial STI

 • More information on chlamydia